celery/celery/docs/userguide/optimizing.rst

 the multiplier value to be 1, which means it will only reserve one task per worker process at a time.

-However -- If you have many short-running tasks, and throughput/roundtrip latency[#] is important to you, this number should be large.
+However -- If you have many short-running tasks, and throughput/round trip latency[#] is important to you, this number should be large.
 The worker is able to process more tasks per second if the messages have already been prefetched, and is available in memory.
 You may have to experiment to find